haskellfoundation/tech-proposals/proposals/accepted/000-ast-parser-libs.rst

 The purpose of this proposal is to make that library finally exist.
 The Haskell Foundation will finance the completion of the existing "Trees that grow" project, decoupling GHC's AST and parser from the rest of the compiler so they can be moved to separate libraries.
-Those libaries will be "normal" haskell libraries, without any weird dependencies or build process, and published on Hackage.
+Those libraries will be "normal" Haskell libraries, without any unusual dependencies or build processes, and published on Hackage.
 Those libraries will be used by GHC, ensuring they are maintained.

 Background, Prior Art, and Related Efforts